1918 SEARS HOUSE

 Picture

-My Dad relocated to his childhood farm in 1990.
+In 1990, Dad relocated to his childhood farm house.

-House deeded to oldest daughter & son-in-law from Texas.
+In 2007, the deteriorating house was sold to oldest daughter and son-in-law from Texas.

 Picture